ncr292/Open-Haloscope/README.md

  This project implements a fermionic axion interferometer based on the axion-spin interaction.
 Conversely to usual haloscopes, it can be built by anybody, in a garage, and at a cost of a two to three hundred euros.
 A complete experimental setup allows for characterisation measurements, data acquisition and processing, data analysis, and eventually leads to investigating the existence of dark matter axions[^1].

+ A quick summary of the experiment is hereafter.
- For more detailed information, building instructions and so on, please refer to the wiki of the project.
+ For more detailed information, building instructions, and notes for number crunchers, please refer to the wiki of the project.

  ---